EdHarty/Kris-Kringle/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly and are responsive on all devices. | PASS Responsiveness | Check the element on the page for scalability in mobile, tablet and desktop view.| PASS Remove item from bag | Clicking remove link on an product removes the product from the bag. | PASS Quantity Selector | Check the plus and minus function. | PASS Free delivery threshold | Adding products to the bag under the €50 threshold for free shipping and over the threshold.
-A message alert diplayed if under. | PASS
+Media | All media assets are displayed properly and are responsive on all devices. | PASS Responsiveness | Check the element on the page for scalability on mobile, tablet and desktop views.| PASS Remove item/s from bag | Clicking the remove link on a product removes the product from the bag. | PASS Quantity Selector | Check the plus and minus function. | PASS Free delivery threshold | Adding products that are under/over the €50 threshold for free shipping.
+An alert message displayed if under. | PASS

 ### Checkout page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly and are responsive on all devices. | PASS Responsiveness | Check the element on the page for scalability in mobile, tablet and desktop view.| PASS Checkout form | Filling in the form with the correct/incorrect details.
-If incorrect, error message displayed | PASS Save details checkout | Check if saving my details using the checkbox saves/updates my profile details. | PASS Card authentication | Used the valid Stripe test card details and invalid details to see alert messages. | PASS
+Media | All media assets are displayed properly and are responsive on all devices. | PASS Responsiveness | Check the element on the page for scalability on mobile, tablet and desktop views.| PASS Checkout form | Filling in the form with the correct/incorrect details.
+If incorrect, an error message displayed | PASS Save details checkout | Check if saving my details using the checkbox saves/updates my profile details. | PASS Card authentication | Used the valid Stripe test card details and invalid details to see alert messages. | PASS

 ### Checkout success page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Responsiveness | Check the element on the page for scalability in mobile, tablet and desktop view.| PASS Order history | BY clicking on the order number, Iam directed to a past order confirmation summary. | PASS Updating my profile | When updating my delivery information, this is seen on the checkout page. | PASS
+Responsiveness | Check the element on the page for scalability on mobile, tablet and desktop views.| PASS Order history | Clicking on the order number, I am directed to all past order confirmations summaries. | PASS Updating my profile | When updating my delivery information, this is seen on the checkout page. | PASS

 ### Product management page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Responsiveness | Check the element on the page for scalability in mobile, tablet and desktop view.| PASS Adding a product | When adding a new product, the product is added to the correct category and can found using the search bar. | PASS
+Responsiveness | Check the element on the page for scalability on mobile, tablet and desktop views.| PASS Adding a product | When adding a new product, the product is added to the correct category and can found using the search bar. | PASS
 Uploading an image | When uploading a new image, the uploaded file name is displayed. | PASS